The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker-levelling-guide.md

 # Essentially at Level 80:

-For 1 Target: Solid Barrel combo and Burst Strike.\
+For One Target: Solid Barrel combo and Burst Strike.\
-For 2+ targets: Demon Slaughter combo and Fated Circle.
+For Two or More Targets: Demon Slaughter combo and Fated Circle.

 Continue to use the Gnashing Fang combo on cooldown until there are 4+ targets.
 At 4+ you should ignore the Gnashing Fang combo and only use the Demon Slaughter combo and Fated Circle.